Wedding Photographer at Hampton Court House

 During the vows and exchange of rings, the couple only have eyes for each other and seem oblivious to their photographers’ presence.
 Many say they’re worried about this beforehand, but I’ve never received a complaint that I was distracting.
 It just doesn’t happen.

-The Register Signing and ‘Dummy’ Setup
+The Schedule Signing and ‘Dummy’ Setup

 Bo and Greg go through the pretend signing with enthusiasm and a little humour.

-The wedding ceremony table and guests all face the large hall windows which let through beautiful light for portraits like this kiss.
+The wedding ceremony table and guests all face the large hall windows, which let through beautiful light for portraits like this kiss.

 Presentation of their wedding certificate: Another moment that can be quick and your photographer needs to capture with care.